Moataz84/Moataz84/README.md

 I'm Moataz Ghazy, a passionate web developer.

-- I do full stack web development in Node JS.
+- I do full-stack web development in Node JS.
 - Sometimes I use the MERN stack, Next JS, or just Express JS.
 - I also develop software in Python.